wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/train-model.md

    1. In the dropdown list, you can chose from **"Phrase List"** and **"Proximity"**.
    1. Because the subject line of the benefit change letters is a phrase, select **"Phrase List."**
 1. A new dialog box opens for **"Phrase list"** asking you to identify words, phrases, numbers, or patterns that can be used to accurately identify a benefit change letter.
-   1. Note that each benefit change letter has the same subject line, therefore, you can use that phrase to help the model recognize benefit change letters in the rest of the Human Resources libraries.
+   1. Each benefit change letter has the same subject line, therefore, you can use that phrase to help the model recognize benefit change letters in the rest of the Human Resources libraries.
    1. Copy and paste the phrase _"Benefit Change Notice"_ into the text box on the left.

     ![A screenshot of the 'Create an explanation' dialog box with the Name, Explanation type, and Phrase List as well as the phrase, 'Benefit Change Notice', within the example training file highlighted.](../media/create-an-explanation.png)